NicolassBoyer/Rain-Scene-Project/README.md

 # Project: Rainscene
 This is a project created for my Computer Graphics class, written in C++ OPENGL.
 It requires a docker container and XLaunch to run.

+Use the docker image found in the following link, and follow the instructions: https://github.com/tiperiu/COMP371_dockerimage

 # How to Set Up

 Here's what you have to do: